Shopify Review 2023

 Shopify Pricing

-New users can take advantage of a free three-day trial, with no credit card required.
-Accounts set up on the free trial will automatically cancel at the end of three days; to reactivate, you must purchase a plan.
-This allows you to play around with the software before you have to make a commitment to any plan level, and you don’t have to set a reminder to cancel before you’re charged.
+Test the software with a free three-day trial, with no credit card required.
+Free accounts automatically cancel at the end of the third day.
+This allows you to play around with the software before committing to a plan, and you don’t have to set a reminder to cancel before you’re charged.
+To reactivate, simply purchase a plan.

 As we outline Shopify’s subscription levels, you’ll notice a Shopify transaction fee that applies in addition to the standard card processing fees charged by your choice of payment gateway.
 While few other shopping carts take a cut of each sale you make, Shopify does.
 The good news is that Shopify waives those transaction fees if you choose Shopify Payments (powered by Stripe) as your payment processor.
 Of course, the bad news is that not everyone wants or will be approved to use Shopify Payments.

 All Shopify plans include unlimited products, bandwidth, and storage.
-Here’s the full rundown of Shopify’s pricing tiers:
+The more costly plans include more features.
+Here’s a summary of Shopify pricing:

-The new Shopify Starter Plan costs $5/month and is Shopify’s lightest subscription.
-It’s built for selling products through social media, email, SMS, WhatsApp, and anywhere else you can think of to share product links.
-However, the Shopify Starter plan does not include an online store.
-Shopify charges transaction fees starting at 5% when you use Shopify Payments.
+The Shopify Starter Plan costs $9/month and is built for selling products through social media, email, SMS, WhatsApp, and anywhere you can share a link.
+Expect to pay 5% transaction fees.

 Here’s what the Starter Plan delivers: